MicrosoftDocs/azure-docs/articles/dns/dns-import-export.md

 Before you import a DNS zone file into Azure DNS, you need to obtain a copy of the zone file.
 The source of this file depends on where the DNS zone is hosted.

-* If your DNS zone is hosted by a partner service, they'll have a way for you to download the DNS zone file.
+* If your DNS zone is hosted by a partner service, the service should have a way for you to download the DNS zone file.
 Partner services include domain registrar, dedicated DNS hosting provider, or an alternative cloud provider.
 * If your DNS zone is hosted on Windows DNS, the default folder for the zone files is **%systemroot%\system32\dns**.
 The full path to each zone file is also shown on the **General** tab of the DNS console.
 * If your DNS zone is hosted using BIND, the location of the zone file for each zone gets specified in the BIND configuration file **named.conf**.